licface/make_colors_tc/README.rst

 A Simple Example
 ----------------

 What does it look like?
-Here is an example of a simple make_colors program:
+Here is an example of a simple make_colors_tc program:

 .. code-block:: python

-    from make_colors import make_colors
+    from make_colors_tc import make_colors

     print make_colors('This is White on Red', 'white', 'red') print make_colors('This is Light White on Light Red', 'lightwhite', 'lightred')